ClarytyLLC/docs/src/docs/aiware/install/install.md

    <ul>
    <li class="inner-content">

    Ubuntu: This will install the aiware-agent as a service.
-You can check the status via running `service aiware-agent status` command, or monitor it in realtime with `watch service aiware-agent status`.
+You can check the status via running `service aiware-agent status` command or monitor it in real-time with `watch service aiware-agent status`.

    ![screenshot 3](https://user-images.githubusercontent.com/53197964/123047225-e5064e80-d3b1-11eb-8972-cdee8d8ee45d.png)